michaeltoth/projects/LendingClub.md

 <br>
 ####Number of Total Accounts
 A larger number of total accounts indicates a longer credit history and a high level of trust between the borrower and financial institutions, both of which point to financial health and lower rates of default.
-We see sharp increases in the rates of performing loans as the number of accounts increases from 7 to around 20, but diminishing effects after that.
+We see steady increases in the rates of performing loans as the number of accounts increases from 7 to around 20, but diminishing effects after that.

 |               | <= 7  | 8 - 12 | 13 - 17 | 18 - 22 | 23+   |
 |---------------|-------|--------|---------|---------|-------|